What is the CCPA?

 There are 3 cases in which you may be collecting personal information from your audience using the Opinion Stage tools:

-- Personal data collected in forms - Opinion Stage offers standalone forms and forms that are integrated in different content types (e.g. polls, quizzes)that you can use for collecting data from your users.
+Personal data collected in forms - Opinion Stage offers standalone forms and forms that are integrated into different content types (e.g. polls, quizzes) that you can use for collecting data from your users.
 You may be using these tools to collect personal data (e.g. email, phone number, etc).

 To stay compliant with the CCPA, you can use Opinion Stage in 2 modes: